GideonWolfe/vim.reaper/README.md

 ### Tabline

-The tabline will display the currently open buffers, and wheather they have been modified.
+The tabline will display the currently open buffers, and whether they have been modified.

 <p align="center">
   <img src="https://gideonwolfe.com/img/neovim/reaper/tabline.png" width="940" height="13" title="tabline">